sialcasa/mvvmFX/README.md

 viewLoader.loadViewTuple("resource/path/to/FXML")
 ```
 ##### Use ViewLoader by a given code behind class#####
-The FXML File which is related to the code behind part has to be in the same package and has to have the same name like the code behind!
+The FXML File which is related to the code behind part has to be in the corresponding resource folder and has to have the same name like the code behind!

-If the code behind class is __de.saxsys.PersonView__ the FXML has to be in the package __de.saxsys__ and has to be named __PersonView.fxml__.
+If the code behind class is __de.saxsys.PersonView__ the FXML has to be in the resource folder __de/saxsys__ and has to be named __PersonView.fxml__.

 ```
 @Inject